-These state funded grants are available to California residents who apply by March 2nd for the next school year and qualify on the basis of merit, financial need and/or vocational program.
+These state-funded grants are available to California residents who apply by March 2 for the next academic year and qualify on the basis of merit, financial need, and/or vocational program.
 This funding is limited.
-In addition to completing and filing a FAFSA (or California Dream App for AB540 students), a separate application - commonly referred to as the "Cal Grant GPA Verification Form" - must also be submitted.
+In addition to completing and filing a FAFSA (or California Dream App for AB540 students), a separate form - commonly referred to as the "Cal Grant GPA Verification Form" - must also be submitted.
 If students have completed a certain number of units at a college, the school may submit this information on the student's behalf.
-Irvine Valley College transmits GPAs electronically every February and August.
 If you have completed:

-- 16 transferable units at IVC your college GPA will automatically be sent.
-You do not have to complete a GPA Verification Form.
+- 16 transferable units at IVC: your college GPA will automatically be sent.
+You do not have to complete the GPA Verification Form.

-- 16-23 transferable units you have the option to use your High School GPA or College GPA (whichever is higher).
+- 16-23 transferable units at IVC: you have the option to use your high school GPA or college GPA (whichever is higher).

-Only Cal Grant B and C may be used at Irvine Valley College, but Cal Grant A may be used for future study if you decide to transfer to a four-year college or university in California.
-If you missed the March 2nd filing deadline, you may still qualify by meeting the September 2nd Deadline for community college students only.
-Visit the Financial Aid Office for additional information or go online to http://www.csac.ca.gov/.
-It is recommended that students go to WebGrants 4 Students to setup an account with the California Student Aid commission to regularly check on the status of their Cal Grant.
+Only Cal Grant B and C may be used at Irvine Valley College, but Cal Grant A may be used for future study if you transfer to a four-year college or university in California.
+If you missed the March 2nd filing deadline, you may still qualify by meeting the September 2nd deadline for community college students only.
+Visit the Financial Aid Office for additional information or go online to www.csac.ca.gov.
+It is recommended that students go to WebGrants 4 Students to set up an account with the California Student Aid Commission to regularly check on the status of their Cal Grant.

 About State of California Financial Aid Programs

 NOTICE — You must complete the Free Application for Federal Student Aid (FAFSA) to apply for the state programs.
 You must be a U.S. citizen (or an eligible noncitizen) and a resident of California to be eligible for state aid.
-If you are in default on a student loan or owe a refund on a federal grant, you are ineligible for state aid other than the BOGW program.
+If you are in default on a student loan or owe a refund on a federal grant, you are ineligible for state aid other than the California College Promise Grant.